 You can't skate without skates!
 I require beginner skaters to wear figure skates.
 Only advanced hockey skaters may wear hockey skates.
-Double runner skates are not permitted, any skate with a hockey-style blade, and adjustable "grow with me skates" are not permitted for lessons.
+Double-runner skates are not permitted.
+Any skate with a hockey-style blade and adjustable "grow with me skates" are not suggested for beginners in lessons.

 Figure skates are different than hockey skates in that the blade has less of a rocker and a toe pick.
 You may rent these from the arena to begin your skating journey.